Thorfix/XPlain/README.md

 XPlain provides a comprehensive command-line interface designed to be user-friendly and intuitive.
 The interface follows standard CLI conventions and includes detailed help and documentation.

+The CLI is organized into logical option groups for better organization and understanding:

+1. Required Options
+2. Execution Mode Options
+3. Output Configuration Options
+4. Model Configuration Options
+5. Help and Information Options

 #### Basic Usage

 ```bash